Anawy/magento2-sales-grid/README.md

 - Add in actions.
 - Add in multi select for actions.
 - Activate CRUD on data in client grid and add CRUD to controller.

+## Please Contribute if you want to add any of this functionality I will merge to master.